 The department encourages students to earn an international studies certificate in parallel with the BS in computer science.

 Your specific curriculum toward a baccalaureate degree in computer science will be tied to your year of admission.
 From this page you can select your start year for your degree.
 If you do not see your start year on the list, contact the Undergraduate Adviser in your department or the Watson School Advising Office to stay on track.

-- Fall 2012 Requirements for a Bachlors of Science in Computer Science (.pdf 104kb)
+- Fall 2012 Requirements for a Bachelors of Science in Computer Science (.pdf, 104kb)

 Many courses within the Department of Computer Science are interrelated and require